 Iceland also channels humanitarian funding through Civil Society Organisations that are registered in Iceland.
 Grants are advertised at least once a year in line with specific guidelines issued by the Ministry for Foreign Affairs.
 For more information, please see Civil Society and NGOs.

-ICRC’s special appeal to combat sexual violence in armed conflict was answered, and Iceland's contribution was directed towards South Sudan.
+ICRC’s special appeal to combat sexual and gender-based violence in armed conflict was answered for the second time, and Iceland's contribution was directed towards South Sudan.

-Finally, Iceland worked to strengthen the link between its humanitarian initiatives and development cooperation by embarking on a multi-year programme with UNICEF in Uganda on the development of water and sanitation in northern parts of the country.
-The focus of the programme is on addressing the needs of refugees from South Sudan and the host community.
+Iceland continued to strengthen the link between its humanitarian initiatives and development cooperation, i.e. the nexus, in Uganda through continued support to UNICEF.
+The focus is on the development of water and sanitation with the aim of addressing the needs of the host community and the refugee population.

 Standby Partnership – experts on loan